-Use of Solat Energy
+Use of Solar Energy

 2912.
-SHRI SANTOSH KUMAR SAHU: Will the PRIME MINISTER be pleased to state;
+SHRI SANTOSH KUMAR

+SAHU: Will the PRIME MINISTER

+be pleased to state:

-- (a) whether it is a fact that experiments have revealed that solar energy is more expensive than the conventional energy; - (b) if so, what are the details thereof and what is the extent to which solar energy is being used in our country and whether it has reached the satisfactory stage; and - (c) what are the prospects and Protentialities for use of this source to meet our energy requirements?
+- (a) whether it is a fact that experiments have revealed that solar energy is more expensive than the conventional energy; - (b) if so, what are the details thereof and what is the extent to which solar energy is being used in our country and whether it has reached the satisfactory stage; and - (c) what are the prospects and protentialities for use of this source to meet our energy requirements?

-THE MINISTER OF STATE IN THE DEPARTMENT OF SCIENCE AND ELECTRONICS AND TECHNOLOGY.
-ENVIRONMENT (SHRI CHANDRA PRATAP NARAIN SINGH): (a) to (c) The initial cost of most of the solar devices today is higher than that of devices based on conventional fuels.
-However the operating costs are negligible in the solar devices and considerab?e in the conventional devices.
-The overall economic comparison shows some solar devices to be reaching, or on the threshold of, economic competitiveness with conventional alternatives in differet regions of the country.
+THE MINISTER OF STATE IN THE DEPARTMENT OF SCIENCE - AND TECHNOLOGY, ELECTRONICS AND ENVIRONMENT (SHRI CHAN-DRA PRATAP NARAIN SINGH): (a) to (c) The initial cost of most of the solar devices today is higher than that of devices based on conventional fuels.
+However the operating costs are negligible in the solar devices and considerable in the conventional devices.
+The overall economic comparison shows some solar devices to be reaching, or on the threshold of, economic competitiveness with -s.ventional alternatives in differet Tregions of the country.
 These are being taken up for large scale demonstration and field trials.
-Such devices include Solar Water Heaters Solar Dryers/Wood Seasoning Plants, Solar Stills, Solar Cold Storage Plants, Solar Photovoltaic Pumps etc. The results so far achieved satisfactory. demonstration scheme have Shown that solar devices are capable of supplementing the existing sources of energy in domestic, industrial and agriculture sectors.
+Such devices include Solar Water Heaters Solar Dryers/Wood Seasoning Plants, Solar Stills, Solar Cold Storage Plants, Solar Photovoltaic Pumps etc. results so far achieved are satisfactory.
+These demonstration scheme have shown that solar devices are capable of supplementing the existing sources of energy in domestic, industrial and agriculture sectors.
 More than two dozen manufacturers have already started manufacturing Solar Thermal devices.
-It is expected that with, technology improvements and increase in volume of production, nuts will reduce and solar energy could provide an increasing supplement to the conventional sources of energy.
+It is expected that with technology improvements and increase in volume of production, nuts will reduce and solar energy could provide an increasing supplement to the conventional sources of energy.